M17-Project/m17-web/content/faq/content.md

 Why not just implement Codec2 on top of an existing standard?
 -------------------------------------------------------------

 * As stated before, there are no open platforms to experiment with regarding digital voice.
 Current platforms were designed and developed to be a commercial success, instead of a social and hobbyist success.
+It's not the best idea to have many voice codecs within one standard.
+It causes incompatibility issues.

 What is the encoded speech bitrate?
 -----------------------------------